ss22aba/NEW/README.md

 - Tenure
 - Monthly Charges
 - Total Charges

+The KDE plot for tenure reveals that customers who have been with the company for a short period (low tenure) are more prone to churn.

 <img width="938" alt="KDE Tenure" src="https://github.com/ss22aba/NEW/assets/117084208/07398231-a437-40af-9c98-67c4ebb42ce4">

+The KDE plot for monthly charges reveals that customers with higher monthly charges are more likely to churn.

 <img width="938" alt="KDE Month" src="https://github.com/ss22aba/NEW/assets/117084208/9775831a-4a5a-463c-9800-befc9a33af11">

+The KDE plot for total charges implies that customers with lower total charges are more prone to churn.
+This could be due to shorter tenure or dissatisfaction with the service.

 <img width="945" alt="KDE Total charges" src="https://github.com/ss22aba/NEW/assets/117084208/805cf3a0-228e-4bef-9055-37760f37da6f">